 Topping L30 is the most affordable head-amp in the brand’s lineup and its overall design and dimensions are meant to perfectly match their capable entry-level DAC Topping E30.
 But does being affordable means making too many compromises?
 Let’s dig into this review and find out.

-Topping L30 is made mostly of aluminum that comes in black or silver finish.
+Topping L30 is made mostly of aluminum that comes in a black or silver finish.
 The front panel is black on both versions though and it’s some sort of acrylic glass that looks slick.
 If I were to nitpick, I’d prefer for the pointer on the volume knob to be a little more visible.
 Aside from that the unit is built and finished to high standards.

 Features and Connectivity